-'''

-accumulate() and combine() calls may be interwoven.

 The very instance passed to an aggregate() method will not be used at all.
-It is just a prototype obj

-that will be cloned using serialization, since each partition gets its own instance of an aggregator.
+It is just a prototype obj that will be cloned using serialization, since each partition gets its own instance of an aggregator insta

-In this way the aggregator is not used by multiple-threads.
-Each thread gets its own aggregator insta

-Oparam input type
+@param input type

-Oparam <R> result type
+@param <R> result type

 @since 3.8

+'''

+'''

 /

 public abstract class Aggregator implements Serializable {

 /

 Accumulates the given entries.

-Oparam input input to accumulate.
+Cparam input input to accumulate.

 /

 public abstract void accumulate(I input);

 /

 Called after the last call to combine on a specific instance.
 Enables disposing of the intermedia

 This should be a very fast operation that just disposes unnecessary state (if applicable).